The Golden Temple Of The Sikhs

 The border with the closing spectacle in progress.
 The Pakistanis are in the foreground, in the darks; the Indians away, in the Khakis. (photo by Guilhem Vellut, Flickr)

 Suddenly the India side erupts en masse with "HINDUSTAN ZINDABAD!"
 (Long Live India!)
-The Pakistan side counters with "PAKISTAN ZINDABAD!
+The Pakistani side comes back with "PAKISTAN ZINDABAD!
 (Long Live Pakistan!)
-People dance, jump up and down, bang on bleachers with sandals and shoes.
-On and on it goes, one side trying to outdo the other until, ceremony concluded, flags are lowered and the metal gates closed.
+People dance, jump up and down, bang and stomp on bleachers with sandals and shoes.
+What a racket!
+Makes me want to cover my ears!

 Your humble correspondent on the India side.
 You wouldn't see this sign across the border, believe me.

-Yet somehow they've found a way to come together for this ceremony.
-It's a chance for one side to see the other and realize that they're not really two-headed monsters.
-Besides the political posturing, it's a reliever of tension, a pressure relief valve.
-For two powers with nuclear weapons pointed at each other, all in all a sane thing to do.
+Yet somehow they've found a way to come together for this ceremony every single afternoon.
+It's a chance for one side to see the other and realize that, perhaps, they're not really two-headed monsters over there.
+Besides the political posturing, the noise, the wild energy, it's a reliever of tension, a pressure relief valve, if you will.

 Sign after clearing customs and emerging onto the Pakistani side.